 People who use Uber and live near New York City or in Southern Europe will soon have a new and fun way to get around.
 Uber wants to add helicopter services to its ride-sharing platform as soon as 2026.
-This means that people will be able to book helicopter flights through the Uber app, which will make flying in cities easier than ever.
+This means people will be able to book helicopter flights through the app, making flying in cities easier than ever.
+Uber and Joby Aviation, a company that makes electric air taxis, worked together to make this happen.

+Joby recently acquired Blade Air Mobility, a company known for its passenger services on helicopters and seaplanes.
 The deal was worth up to $125 million.
 The passenger side of Blade’s business will now be part of Uber’s platform, but the company’s medical division, which specializes in moving live organs, will stay separate.

-Blade’s helicopters will probably fly to popular places, like the ones that connect downtown areas with major airports like Newark International Airport and John F. Kennedy Airport near New York City.
+Since then, the company has raised hundreds of millions of dollars to grow its innovative air taxi business.
+Joby is now owned by Uber, which has about 2.5% of it.
+Blade’s helicopters will probably fly to popular destinations, such as routes connecting downtown areas with major airports like Newark International Airport and John F. Kennedy Airport near New York City.

 These flights have already been popular; in 2024, Blade flew more than 50,000 people to New York and Southern Europe.
 Prices for helicopter rides vary.
 A single seat to an airport costs about $195, while a whole helicopter charter for a group can cost up to $2,000.